The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplist Design

-The previous implementation suffers when there is a hotspot.
-Nodes at the higher levels of a skiplist are accessed frequently as all the queries start from the highest level.
+{\bf The No Hotspot Skiplist~\cite{crain2013no}.} Nodes at the higher levels of a skiplist are accessed frequently as all the queries start from the highest level.
 There is thread contention at the higher levels, which leads to poor performance.
-Thread contention primarily occurs due to inserts, when we raise the index layers, or deletes when we delete the index layers.
+Thread contention primarily occurs due to inserts.
 Contention Friendly Skiplist~\cite{crain2013no} avoids this issue by decoupling inserts at the data layer from those at the index layers, similarly for deletes.
 It uses a deterministic skiplist to balance the nodes.
-Also, it uses a background thread, termed the ``adaptive thread'', to have the changes in the data layer propagate to the index layers.
+Also, it uses a background thread, termed the ``adaptive thread'', to have the changes in the data layer propagate to the index layers, including balancing by promoting or demoting the level of the node, lowering towers, and garbage collecting the locally deleted nodes.
 Another key change is the use of a doubly linked node in the data layer, as shown in Figure~\ref{fig:no_hotspot}.
-Doubly linked nodes are needed to prevent the repeated find predecessor function calls that can be performed in only $O(1)$ time when using doubly-linked nodes compared to $O($log$n)$ time for the earlier approach.
-With these advantages, the contention-friendly skiplist, also termed the no-hotspot skiplist, outperforms the previous concurrent skiplists in the following ways: \begin{itemize} \item Search: Search is performed identically to the Java implementation (Section~\ref{sec-java-imp}), except that we do not use the \verb|findPredecessesor| function whenever CAS fails.
-We just use the previous pointer instead.
-Using the {\tt previous pointer} of the doubly-linked list speeds up the skiplist as \verb|findPredecessor| is used quite extensively in the Java Implementation, and with the doubly-linked list, one can avoid invoking it completely. \item Insert: Inserts are first performed at the data layer.
-The adaptive thread raises the level of the node to maintain balance. \item Delete: Deletes take place at the data layer in a way similar to how the deletion is performed in Java's implementation.
-Because we have decoupled deletes in the index level, this responsibility is handled by the adaptive thread.
+Doubly linked nodes are needed to prevent the repeated find predecessor function calls that can be performed in only $O(1)$ time when using doubly-linked nodes compared to $O(\log n)$ time for the earlier approach.
+Search is performed identically to the Java implementation (Section~\ref{subsubsec:lock-free}), except that the previous pointer is used instead of invoking the \texttt{findPredecessesor} function when CAS fails.
+Inserts are first performed at the data layer.
+The adaptive thread promotes the level of the node to maintain balance.
+Deletes take place at the data layer in a way similar to Java's implementation.
+Since deletes have been decoupled in the index level, this is handled by the adaptive thread.
+We term this skiplist \texttt{CFSL} (Section~\ref{subsubsec:cc-perf-cmp}).

-\item Adaptive Thread: The adaptive thread is a background thread that performs the raising towers, lowering towers, and clean up operations.

-\item Raising Towers: Because we use a deterministic skiplist, whenever we encounter m nodes with the same height we raise the middle node.
-Thus, balance is maintained in the skiplist.

-\item Lowering Towers: Whenever the number of deleted nodes hits a threshold number, the adaptive thread reduces the entire skiplist level by deleting the bottommost index layer.
-We choose to delete the bottommost index layer as it has many items, and is less frequently accessed compared to the higher layers.

-\item Clean-up: During traversals, if there is any logically deleted node, it is garbage collected either by any thread that performs operations or by an adaptive thread. \end{itemize}